-As to onsite landscaping, irrigation, and street trees required by §§ 85-843 (A) (1), 85-843(A)(2), 85-843 (A) (3), 85-843 (A) (4), 85-843 (A) (9), and 85-843 (A) (11), the Applicant requests that the NYSPSC refuse to apply this requirement because compliance with this local requirement would be technically impossible or impracticable from a cost and economics perspective.
+As to onsite landscaping, irrigation, and street trees required by §§ 85-843 (A) (1), 85-843(A)(2), 85-843 (A) (3), 85-843 (A) (9), and 85-843 (A) (11), the Applicant requests that the NYSPSC refuse to apply this requirement because compliance with this local requirement would be unreasonably restrictive in view of existing technology and the needs of the consumers.
 It will also be unnecessary and impractical to install the same within existing public parks, which will be restored to their natural condition above ground.
 Further, no parking is proposed.
 Accordingly, no screening will be required for the same.